zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 The `applyArrayAsEdits` method simplifies applying edits to an existing `EditScope` entity array.
 This API accepts a new array of 'entity' objects.
 The `EditScope` will compare  this new array to  the existing `EditScope` array items, determine which 'entity' objects are created/updated/deleted, and then records the corresponding user edits.

-This is often performed in a ParameterCollector's `receiveResult` callback, as in the following examples.
+This is often performed in a ParameterCollector's `receiveResult` callback.
+The  following example uses a discrete array that individually capture 'created', 'updated' and 'deleted' entities.

 ```typescript